A characterization of groups of parahoric type: A more detailed study of the commutator relations

 \begin{lemme} Let $n$ be a positive integer.
 The relation on the subsets of $\{1,\dots,n\}$ defined by $I\leq J$ if either $I=J$ or the smallest element of their symmetrical difference belongs to $I$ is a total order. \end{lemme}

-It is obvious that the relation is reflexive, antisymmetrical, and that for every $I,J$ we have either $I\leq J$ or $J\leq I$; we only have to check transitivity.
+\begin{proof} It is obvious that the relation is reflexive, antisymmetrical, and that for every $I,J$ we have either $I\leq J$ or $J\leq I$; we only have to check transitivity.
 Let $I\leq J\leq K$ be three subsets of $\{1,\dots,n\}$; since the result is trivial when two of them are identical, we may assume $I<J<K$.
 Let $x$ (resp. $y$) be the smallest element of the symmetrical difference between $I$ and $J$ (resp. $J$ and $K$).
-Then $y$ belongs to $J$ and $x$ doesn't, hence $x\neq y$.
-Moreover, we have: \begin{itemize} \item if $x<y$, then $x$ doesn't belong to the symmetrical difference between $J$ and $K$, hence $x\not\in K$; \item if $x>y$, then $y$ doesn't belong to the symmetrical difference between $I$ and $J$, hence $y\in I$; \end{itemize} In both cases, $Inf(x,y)$ belongs to $I$ and not to $K$.
-On the other hand, for every $z<Inf(x,y)$, $z$ belongs either to all three subsets or to none of them.
-Hence $I<K$ and the lemma is proved. $\Box$
+Then $y$ belongs to $J$ and $x$ does not, hence $x\neq y$.
+Moreover, we have: \begin{itemize} \item if $x<y$, then $x$ does not belong to the symmetrical difference between $J$ and $K$, hence $x\not\in K$; \item if $x>y$, then $y$ does not belong to the symmetrical difference between $I$ and $J$, hence $y\in I$. \end{itemize} In both cases, $Inf(x,y)$ belongs to $I$ and not to $K$.
+On the other hand, for every $z<Inf(x,y)$, since $z$ does not belong th any of the above two symmetrical differences, it must belong either to all three of $I,J,K$ or to none of them.
+Hence $I<K$ and the lemma is proved. $\Box$ \end{proof}

-We'll use this lemma to prove the following result:
+Now we use this lemma to prove the following proposition, which will be useful in the sequel.

 \begin{prop} Let $a_1,\dots,a_n,b$ be elements of a group $G$ such that all the $a_i$ commute.
 We have:

 where the product is taken with the following order on the subsets of $\{1,\dots,n\}$: for every $I\neq J$, $I$ precedes $J$ if the smallest element of their symmetrical difference belongs to $I$. \end{prop}